AvihaiAdler/onereport/docs/utilities.md

 One can omit all personnel entirely (by deleting the "Personnel" and everything follows it up until and including the closing `]`).
 One can omit all users entirely (by deleting the "Users" and everything follows it up until and including the closing `]`), though it is recommended one have at least _one_ user with the role of `ADMIN` saved into the database.

-To use it one can simply type `flask --app onereport register_users "path/to/users_and_personnel.json"`.
+To use it one can simply type `flask --app onereport commands register_users "path/to/users_and_personnel.json"`.

 That said - one can do all the above manually as detailed below: